Helixcon/Heart-Disease-Prediction/README.md

 2. **Requirements**: Ensure you have Python installed with necessary libraries such as pandas, numpy, scikit-learn, seaborn, matplotlib, TensorFlow, and xgboost.
 These can be installed using `pip install -numpy pandas matplotlib seaborn scikit-learn xgboost tensorflow
 `.

 3. **Execution**: Run the main script (`HDP.py`) to load the dataset, visualize the data, train machine learning models, and evaluate their performance.
-The script concludes with a summary of accuracy scores for each model and Chart showing different models.
+The script concludes with a summary of accuracy scores for each model and visual chart showing different models accuracy.

 ### Conclusion